 Maternal haplogroups are named with sequences of letters and numbers that reflect the structure of the tree and how the branches relate to one another.

-The paternal haplogroup uses a different naming convention, with a letter representing a major group, followed by the name of a representative marker carried by a specific subgroup.
+Paternal Haplogroups start with one or more letters representing a major group, followed by the name of a representative marker carried by a specific subgroup.

 Why doesn’t my haplogroup match what I know about my ancestors?